cfbuenabadn/cfbuenabadn.github.io/README.md

 ### Regulation of poison exon splicing

 [Ultraconserved poison exons](https://www.nature.com/articles/nature05676) are a fascinating yet largely unknown mechanism of post-transcriptional regulation in the Serine/Argenine-Rich (SR) family of splicing factors.
 I am currently working on analysing the binding patterns of RNA Binding Proteins (RBPs) in these exons in order to reveal potential regulatory mechanisms.

-### About my lastname: Buen Abad Najar

-My complete lastname is **Buen Abad Najar**; three words and no hyphens.
-A common mistake is to assume that Najar alone is my lastname, and that I have three middle names.
-For other than academic citations, just call me Carlos (although some friends refer to me as Buen Abad).